jashkenas/ruby-processing/read_me.txt

 Changelog:

+Revision 0.7
+  * Thanks to MenTaLguY, once again, for work on the JRubyApplet, OpenGL is now a first-class citizen.
+If you're using OpenGL in your sketch, the applet exporter should just work.
+It has also been moved and renamed, so now you can use it like:

+    script/applet my_sketch.rb

+  * An app generator has been added for getting started.
+It'll give you a template for an empty Ruby-Processing sketch, with setup and draw methods and all that.
+Usage:

+    script/generate my_sketch 800 600

+    Will create a file called my_sketch.rb, with a title of "My Sketch", 800 pixels wide and 600 pixels tall.
+Width and height are optional.

+  * Ruby-Processing now includes its first pure-Ruby library, a port of Tom de Smedt's "Boids", for algorithmic flocking.

 Revision 0.6
   * Now we're baking up some applet pie.
 The applet_tree script will take your Ruby-Processing sketch, export it as an applet, and